 Vegetable-box schemes enable householders to buy seasonal and keep food miles to a minimum.
 According to the Soil Association, online organic sales rose by 14% last year, much of the hike being attributable to increasingly popular box schemes.

 - Think about retaining heat

 Fit thermally lined curtains, thermal wallpaper, swapping old-style lightbulbs for LEDs, fitting smart thermostats, donning extra layers of clothing and turning down the thermostat to 19˚C, says the Committee on Climate Change in its recent report.

 - Car-sharing trips to the office

 Reducing the number of cars on the road, and even if you don’t live near any colleagues there are numerous websites, such as liftshare.com, www.blablacar.co.uk and gocarshare.com, that exist to pair up commuters heading in a similar direction each day.

 - Install a high-efficiency dual-flush model

-High-efficiency dual-flush toilets, such as those installed by Peabody, offers large water savings of up to 4,000 gallons a year.
+High-efficiency dual-flush toilets, such as those installed by Peabody, offer large water savings of up to 4,000 gallons a year.